Derek White (racing driver): Personal life

 From Kahnawake, Quebec, White is of Mohawk descent.

 On March 30, 2016, White turned himself in for his involvement in a tobacco smuggling ring.
 The circle, targeted by Sûreté du Québec's MYGALE project, began in 2014 and had smuggled at least 158 transports to Canada, including 2,294 tons of tobacco worth $530 million.
 The tobacco was then sold to First Nations persons in the country.
 On April 4, he was indefinitely suspended by NASCAR.

+In 2019, White was acquitted on one of the two charges of fraud and conspiracy to commit fraud.
+However, he was found guilty of fraud, conspiracy to commit fraud and profiting from organized crime for not paying excise tax on tobacco that was imported from the United States.
+He appealed, and on 1 November 2023, convictions against White and another accused were overturned.
+They had argued that Excise Tax Act tariffs on imports were not applicable to Mohawk people based on their Constitution Act Section 35 rights as well as the United Nations Declaration on the Rights of Indigenous Peoples rights to trade tobacco tax-free.
+They argued that the Mohawk nation has the right to control its economy based on exercise of treaty rights from 1664 through to 1764.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)